geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-06-09/meeting-transcript.md

 Which PR is this?

 ##### **Wozeparrot** [[00:10:29](https://www.youtube.com/watch?v=axTYYYYOHHY&t=629)]
-I don't particularly like the way...
+I don't particularly like the way..
 I feel like there's too many random OS.system calls.

 ##### **Geohot** [[00:10:36](https://www.youtube.com/watch?v=axTYYYYOHHY&t=636)]
 Where there are OS.system calls.

 ##### **Wozeparrot & Geohot** [[00:10:39](https://www.youtube.com/watch?v=axTYYYYOHHY&t=639)]
-Wozeparrot: The way he fixed this is...
+Wozeparrot: The way he fixed this is..
 The way Nimlgen fixed this is an OS.system call.
 Geohot: Oh, this.
 Wozeparrot: Yeah.
 It feels really jank.
 Geohot: Disable migration of locked pages.